 Participation in the PACT Collaborative provides essential patient- and resident-centered tools, measurement strategies, technical assistance, coaching, and targeted systems change.
 While our 2022-2023 cohort is closed, organizations can request to be added to the waitlist for our next cohort.

 Why Join the PACT Collaborative

-- Innovative tools to support each stage of CRP process
+- Access innovative new tools to support each stage of the CRP process

 Schedule of Virtual Learning Sessions

 - Learning session for leaders (half day)